vb-consulting/RazorSvelte/README.md

 Note:

-- Those two new files are dependent on the `MyPage.cshtml` (via project file settings) so that IDE's like VisualStudio and JetBrains Rider would nest them visually.
+- Those two new files are dependent on the `MyPage.cshtml` (via project file settings) so that IDEs like VisualStudio and JetBrains Rider would nest them visually.
 - You can nest files in Visual Studio Code by enabling file nesting and updating "File Nesting: Patterns" under the Explorer settings.
 Add an item with an item name of `*.cshtml` and a value of `${basename}.cshtml.cs, ${basename}.entry.ts, ${basename}.rollup.config.js`.

 ### Configuration file

-Configuration file imports global config from `Scripts/rollup.config` and set the following values:
+Configuration file imports global config from `Scripts/rollup.`config` and sets the following values:

 - Entry module typescript file.
 - Compiler output JavaScript file.
-Default is `wwwroot/build` plus entry module name with the `js` extension).
+The default is `wwwroot`/build` plus entry module name with the `js` extension).
 - Compiler output CSS file for module scoped CSS/SCSS if any.
-Default is `wwwroot/build` plus entry module name with `css` extension.
+The default is `wwwroot`/build` plus entry module name with `css` extension.

 [See sample pages in this repo](https://github.com/vb-consulting/RazorSvelte/tree/master/RazorSvelte/Pages).

 ### Entry typescript module

-Entry typescript module imports a Svelte file for this page and returns the Svelte app.
+The Entry typescript module imports a Svelte file for this page and returns the Svelte app.

 In this template, all examples use `document.body` as app target.
 That means that the default layout [`Pages/Shared/_Layout.cshtml`](https://github.com/vb-consulting/RazorSvelte/blob/master/RazorSvelte/Pages/Shared/_Layout.cshtml) only contains a body.